Now, motorcycles part of Delhi govt's bus lane enforcement vehicles | Science-Environment

 - India

-Motorcycles were inducted for the first time for the Delhi government's bus lane enforcement on Tuesday, with Chief Minister Arvind Kejriwal saying that they will be able to pass on narrow roads, something that was impossible for the Innova cars.
+Motorcycles have been inducted for the first time for the Delhi government's bus lane enforcement, with Chief Minister Arvind Kejriwal saying they will be able to pass on narrow roads, something that was impossible for the Innova cars.

 Kejriwal on Tuesday flagged off 66 enforcement vehicles, including 36 motorcycles and 30 Innova cars.
 He flagged them off along with 50 CNG low-floor cluster buses.